Certified Neural Approximations of Nonlinear Dynamics: Neural approximations of nonlinear dynamics

 where \( \epsilon \) represents the maximal deviation between the neural network approximation \( \mathrm{N}(x) \) and the original function \( f(x) \).
 In the discrete-time case, where \( f \) defines an update rule \( x^{k+1} = f(x^k) \), any trajectory (solution to the difference equation) of the original system \( f \) is also a trajectory of the following discrete-time system:

 As the disturbance \( d \) is bounded by \( \epsilon \), the original system response, defined by \( f \), is always contained within that of the abstraction, defined by \( \mathrm{N} \) with disturbance \( d \).
 Thus, the abstraction is sound, which enables formal guarantees to transfer from the abstraction to the concrete model. \begin{remark} The applicability of our framework is not contingent on access to \(f\) not its derivatives, but only on access to linear bounding functions, as we will show in Section~\ref{sec:abstractions_certification}.
 Linear bounding functions can be constructed in various ways with varying degrees of conservatism depending on the available information about \(f\).
-We describe three such methods in Appendix \ref{app:certified_lin}. \end{remark}
+We describe three such methods in Appendix \ref{app:certified_lin}.
+Furthermore, the linear bounding functions can trivially encapsulate bounded disturbances, thus cover the setting of \cite{NeuralAbstractions}. \end{remark}